-LTM will be performed as outlined in the Final Drinking Water Sampling and Long-Term Monitoring Plan, dated December 2021.
+LTM will be performed as outlined in the Final Drinking Water Sampling and Long-Term Monitoring Plan, dated June 2022.
 LTM will take place for two years after the date of the amended health advisory.
-The purpose of LTM is to ensure tap water continues to be safe for human consumption (e.g., drinking, cooking, oral hygiene).
+The purpose of LTM is to ensure tap water continues to be safe for human consumption (e.g., drinking, cooking, and oral hygiene).
+All required samples under the LTM have met the requirements for this Period (Period 4).
+The results of any additionally requested samples after the completion date (see table below) will be included under the Sampling Results for Zone C2 on the Safe Water website, https://jbphh-safewaters.org.
 Residents/occupants will be notified if and when their house/building is scheduled to be sampled.
 Below is the schedule for LTM in Zone C2.